azrav/vivaldiBookmarkThumbnailAdapter/README.md

 - Youtube (videos only; channel and playlist thumbnails requires API Key)
 - Vimeo
 - Instagram (posts only)
+- GIPHY (gifs & profile)
 - deviantArt (profile page, with `oembed` fallbacks.)
 - Newgrounds (`portal/view` & `audio/listen` submissions only)

-Going to iron out the edge cases that over time *if I can*.
+Going to iron out the edge cases over time *if I can*.

 ---